Hundemeier/sacn/README.md

 # define a callback function
 @receiver.listen_on('universe', universe=1)  # listens on universe 1
-def callback(packet):  # packet type: sacn.messages.data_packet.DataPacket
+def callback(packet):  # packet type: sacn.DataPacket
     print(packet.dmxData)  # print the received DMX data

 # optional: if you want to use multicast use this function with the universe as parameter